 Explore additional keynotes and topics on Stefan’s Speaking page

-Stefan Al, PhD RA LEED is an architect, urban designer, and author focused on sustainable, people-centered buildings and cities.
-He directs the Urban Planning program at CUNY Hunter College and has advised planning agencies on high‑density development and climate resilience.
-His project experience includes design work on the 2000-feet tall Canton Tower, briefly the world’s tallest tower.
-A TED Resident and Green Good Design laureate, his ten books—including Supertall —have appeared in the New York Times and on CNN.
+Stefan Al, PhD RA LEED AP is an architect, urban planner, and author focused on sustainable buildings and high-density cities.
+He directs the Urban Planning program at Hunter College in New York and has advised planning agencies on density and climate resilience.
+His project portfolio includes design work on the 2,000-foot Canton Tower (while at Information Based Architecture)—briefly the world's tallest.
+Al has published ten books on architecture, urbanism, and the built environment, with reviews and features in outlets including the New York Times, Wall Street Journal, and Architectural Record.
+As a commentator on urbanism and design, he has appeared on CNN, NPR, and the Science Channel.

 Quick facts